Types of Content

 The byline allows you to publish the author of the page as well as the date at the top of each page.
 This block is useful for news and announcements.

 To embed a Google calendar, first you will need to share the calendar publicly and copy the Calendar ID.
 Start by going to Calendar Settings.

 Click the Sharing this Calendar tab and check the box to make the calendar public.

-Next, go to the Calendar Details tab and copy the calendar ID.
+Next, go to the Integrate Calendar tab and copy the calendar ID.